 1. Timeline of Child Support

-It’s a little bit different if they’re still in a secondary school, which is high school.
 If your child is still enrolled in high school and they’re 18 years old, you would still be obligated to support them financially until they graduate high school.
 The court does cap that, just so that your child is not in high school for too long and still receiving child support.
 If they reach the age of 20, then your child support obligation would be suspended, even if they were still in high school, which gives you some protection.